March 1, 1997 — Portland, ME

 Then November rewrote the rulebook entirely.
 The modified Fender Deluxe Reverb — extensively reworked with independently voiced channels, carbon comp resistors throughout, NOS tubes, and midrange controls on both channels — replaced the CAE/Groove Tubes system as Trey's primary amp.
 The rack stayed on stage but was effectively retired as a signal carrier.
 The sound that would define Phish's late-1990s peak had arrived.

-The 3/18/97 Burlington show deserves a footnote: it was the last time the percussion kit appeared on stage with Trey's rig, quietly closing a chapter that had opened somewhere in 1996.
+The 3/18/97 Burlington show deserves a footnote: it was the last time the percussion kit appeared on stage with Trey's rig, quietly closing a chapter that had opened in early October 1995.

 Fender Deluxe Reverb